 Even if you’ve already taken steps to set up an LPA or perhaps have an existing Enduring Power of Attorney (EPA, from pre-2007), it would be wise to revisit the documents should you decide to move abroad to work or to retire.

 Using UK LPAs in a foreign jurisdiction

-Often, in order for UK LPAs to be accepted abroad, the following will usually be required:
+Often, in order for a UK Lasting Power of Attorney to be accepted abroad, the following will usually be required:

 - A certified copy of the LPA, signed off by a notary public with an apostille (a special sealed certificate) attached by the Foreign and Commonwealth Office; and

 - A translation (into the appropriate local language) of the LPA in question – a notary’s certificate may also be required to certify the translation.

 Making an LPA (or equivalent) in each country where you have assets is very likely to help minimise delays if your LPA is likely to be needed urgently in the future.
 Furthermore, the LPA will need to state accurately the jurisdiction in which the power applies.

 If this is not possible, then the person giving the power should create the LPA while they’re habitually resident in England and specifically record that fact.
 This is because the law makes habitual residence the determining factor in considering the validity of an LPA.

 Specialist advice should be sought, as there will be key instructions included in the LPA(s) as to each jurisdiction, and it may be necessary to ask a notary public to act as the Certificate Provider, and as a witness when the documents are executed.
 Using a notary public in this way will mean the document(s) will generally be accepted everywhere as a sign that the document is ‘authentic’.